#1 Home Improvement Retailer

 The southernmost part of California is primarily in Zones 9 and 10, with small areas of 6–8 sprinkled in near Palm Springs and San Bernadino.
 A temperate Mediterranean climate on the coast means it's usually lovely gardening weather and excellent for growing.
 Areas in the mountains and desert are more challenging to grow vegetables in, but indoor gardening is an excellent workaround.

 For more temperate areas, find your planting zone and prepare to get planting.
 Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of veggies, flowers, and plants thrive in southern California.
+A wide variety of flowers, plants, and veggies thrive in southern California.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You’ll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and love the heat.
+You’ll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
+Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.

 In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
 However, many flowers, both annuals and perennials, are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.